Developing with Adaxes .NET API

 Adaxes://<domain>/rootDSE

 The <domain> is the name of a domain or the DNS name of a domain controller.
-The <domain> is optional, as shown in the following ADS path:
+The <domain> is optional.
+The following path is totally valid:

 Adaxes://rootDSE

-In this case, the path will refer to the RootDSE of the directory server that is used to store Adaxes configuration data (ADAM or AD/LDS).
+In this case, the path will refer to the RootDSE of the AD LDS instance used to store Adaxes configuration.

 PowerShell